coder/docs/workspaces/workspaces-as-code/templates.md

 #### workspace.configure.start.value[*].continue-on-error

-Any step that returns a non-zero exit code will "fail".
-By default, a failure prevents the following steps from executing.
-This boolean field alows a step to fail, without stopping the sequence of steps from continuing.
+Any step that returns a non-zero exit code will fail.
+By default, a failure prevents the subsequent steps from executing.
+If you would like to change this behavior, this field (which accepts a Boolean value) will allow a step to fail and *not* half subsequent steps.

 #### workspace.configure.start.value[*].env